Back in 2009 I did quite a lot of running and followed a pretty strict diet.

 3. Replace Carbs With Lesser Evils

 Alternatively, you can do complete swaps.
 I really like lentils in place of rice.
-You can try cauliflower mash in place of potatoes (it’s surprisingly good, especially when you throw in some salt, pepper, butter and mustard).
-Or spaghetti squash in place of pasta.
+You can try cauliflower mash in place of potatoes (it’s surprisingly good, especially when you throw in some salt, pepper, butter, and mustard), and spaghetti squash in place of pasta.

-The biggest problem I have with a low carb diet is the lack of chocolate.
+The biggest problem I have with low carb diets is the lack of chocolate.
 I love chocolate.

-So my advice here is simple: if you can make some sustainable changes to your diet but continue to eat chocolate and start losing weight, you’re golden.
-Remember — if you’re losing weight week by week on a sustainable diet, you will keep losing weight for a long time.
-You’re running a marathon, not a sprint.
+So my advice here is simple: if you can make sustainable changes to your diet and lose weight despite still eating ‘sinful’ foods, you’re golden.
+Remember – if you’re losing just a little weight week by week on a sustainable diet, you will keep losing weight for a long time, and you will eventually get to where you want to be.
+You should be running a marathon, not a sprint.

-If you’re not losing weight then you will have to consider sacrifices.
-However, I would still not advise that you cut out candy from your diet in the long term — that’s a relapse waiting to happen.
-What you can do is cut it out sporadically — for periods of time (say a week) where your willpower will hold out.
-If you can do this every now and then you may find that you lose weight in the long run.
+If you’re not losing weight then you will have to consider making changes.
+However, I would still not advise that you cut out candy from your diet in the long-term – that’s a relapse waiting to happen.
+Here are a few things you can try instead:

 Is There Still a Place for Calorie Counting?

-Proponents will argue that even if the calories in, calories out theory is imperfect, it can still be used as part of a weight loss program.
+Proponents of calorie counting will argue that even if the calories in, calories out theory is imperfect, it can still be used as part of a weight-loss program.

-I can’t disagree with that — after all, I’ve counted calories to lose weight in the past.
+I won’t disagree with that – after all, I’ve personally counted calories to lose weight in the past.
 However, I have never been on a calorie restricted diet that has satisfied me.
-Going hungry is not the Healthy Enough way, which is one of the main reasons that I do not recommend calorie-controlled diets.
+Going hungry or dissatisfied is not the Healthy Enough way, which is one of the main reasons that I do not recommend calorie-controlled diets.

-If you are calorie counting but still consuming a diet that is high in carbohydrates, not only will your weight loss be less efficient than it would on a low carb diet, but you will also find yourself going hungry.
+If you count calories but still consume a diet that is high in carbohydrates, not only will your weight loss be less efficient than it would on a low carb diet, but you will also find yourself going hungry.
 This is due to the decreased effect on satiety that is brought about by the consumption of carbohydrates (when compared to protein or fat).

-It’s exactly why you can eat a pint of ice cream with little trouble but can’t so easily eat an enormous slab of steak.
-In layman’s terms, the ingestion of carbohydrates leads to a spike in blood sugar that leads the body to want more of the same.
+It’s exactly why you can eat a hefty portion of ice cream with little trouble but can’t so easily eat an enormous slab of steak.
+In simple terms, the ingestion of carbohydrates leads to a spike in blood sugar that leads the body to want more of the same.
 This same reaction does not occur in the body when you consume protein or fat, which both release glucose into the system in a far less impactful manner.

 In my opinion, it is far better to cut down your consumption of carbs and carry on eating without concern for calories.
 If that doesn’t result in weight loss then you should take another look at the amount of carbohydrates you are consuming – it is probably still quite high.

 Put simply, if you live off a low carb diet you will almost certainly not gain weight (regardless of how much you eat).
-Eating enough food to satisfy yourself and keep hunger at bay while maintaining or losing weight is definitely the Healthy Enough way.
+Eating enough food to satisfy yourself and keep hunger at bay while maintaining or losing weight is definitely how we like to do things at Healthy Enough.

 I’d like to wrap things up by formally inviting you to forget about calorie counting.
 It’s an onerous and ultimately misleading method of weight management.

-In conclusion, the more educated you are on what happens to the food you eat, the more likely you are to eat right.
-Forget about calories and pay intention instead to what you eat.
+In conclusion, the more educated you are on what happens to the food you eat once it’s in your body, the more likely you are to eat right.
+Forget about calories – just be mindful of the kind of foods you eat.
 The rest will follow.